MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

   /// Invokes the handler with a collection of nondefault permission settings
   /// for the given permission kind.
 Use this method to get the permission state
-  /// set in the current and previous sessions.
+  /// set in the current and previous sessions for a particular permission kind.
   ///
   /// \snippet ScenarioPermissionManagement.cpp
-  HRESULT GetNonDefaultPermissionCollection(
+  HRESULT GetNonDefaultPermissionCollectionForKind(
       [in] COREWEBVIEW2_PERMISSION_KIND permissionKind,
       [in] ICoreWebView2GetNonDefaultPermissionCollectionCompletedEventHandler*
+          completedHandler);

+  /// Invokes the handler with a collection of all nondefault permission settings.
+  /// Use this method to get the permission state set in the current and previous
+  /// sessions.
+  HRESULT GetNonDefaultPermissionCollection(
+      [in] ICoreWebView2GetNonDefaultPermissionCollectionCompletedHandler*
           completedHandler);
 }